Home Latest PDF of LSAT-reading-comprehension: Section Two reading Comprehension

 Answer: C

-We could probably deem this a "Logic/Principle" question, but for the fact that "the author’s valuation of Jacobs’s narrative" is the overall subject and Scope, and that no other Globals are present.
+We could probably deem this a "Logic/Principle" question, but for the fact that "the author’s valuation of Jacobs’s narrative" is the overall course and Scope, and that no other Globals are present.
 It is more useful to expect an answer that will sum up the authors overall point of view, and C. does just that, picking up on the successes of the book.
 The mood A. of Jacobss period never enters the authors priorities, nor does historical accuracy B. , as we saw in E. of the previous question.
 The "perspective…familiar to the majority" in this case would be the domestic novel, but we cannot infer from this passage that the author favors its use by Jacobs because of its familiarity, as D. would have it.
 E. distorts the terms of the argument; the author is fond of Jacobs mixing of the domestic and slave- narrative genres, not its mixing of autobiography with some other genre E.

 By the time Bentham turned his interest to the subject, late in the eighteenth century, most components of modern evidence law had been assembled.
 Among common-law doctrines regarding evidence there were, however, principles that today are regarded as bizarre; thus, a well-established (but now abandoned) rule forbade the parties to a case from testifying.
 Well into the nineteenth century, even defendants in criminal cases were denied the right to testify to facts that would prove their innocence.